 Prior authorization may also be required from Medica for certain benefits even if a provider has directed or recommended that you receive the services or supplies.
-This Policy and your Schedule of Payments fully define your benefits and describe procedures you must follow to obtain benefits.
+This Policy fully defines your benefits and describes procedures you must follow to obtain benefits.